 They have forsaken the right way and gone astray, following the way of Balaam the son of Beor, who loved the wages of unrighteousness; but he was rebuked for his iniquity: a dumb donkey speaking with a man’s voice restrained the madness of the prophet.

 We agree with the Commentary Critical and Explanatory on the Whole Bible that, in this scripture, Peter seems to regard the donkey’s having spoken with a man’s voice as an actual occurrence, rather than as a vision.

 The second explanation is that God, who created every living creature, could enable an animal to converse like a human, if He had a particular purpose for the animal to do so.
 Matthew Henry’s Commentary asserts with regard to the ability of the donkey to speak, “This was a great miracle, quite above the power of nature, and wrought by the power of the God of nature. . . .”

-The answer to the question posed in the title of this article is: The Bible indicates that some animals can converse like humans, but there is no evidence that they can do so except under supernatural circumstances.
+On the basis of the foregoing considerations, we believe that the answer to the question posed in the title of this article is that the Bible indicates some animals can converse like humans, but there is no evidence that they can do so except under extraordinary supernatural circumstances.